octoev/finance-fs-task/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-The FastAPI server will be running on http://127.0.0.1:8000 – feel free to change the port in package.json (you'll also need to update it in next.config.js).
+The FastAPI server will be running on http://127.0.0.1:8000 – feel free to change the port in `package.json` (you'll also need to update it in `next.config.mjs`).

+The `next.config.mjs` provides rewrites to map any request to `/api/:path` to the FastAPI app, which is hosted in the `/api` folder.

 ## Requirements